zheweiwu-zz/FoodMood/README.txt

 	Good Defaults Interface Pattern - default date entry in add food and mood views Mediator Design Pattern - food and mood entries will be linked for relations

+Nathan Lattig
+	Factory Method Pattern (Object oriented design pattern) is implemented in the FoodController and the MoodController.
+For this pattern when the controller is called to create a new object it passes and integer and itself to the factory.
+The factory then makes a decision based on the integer of whether to return a new object or return a previously created object with the desired changes.